Joel-Morgan/GUEST_TIME_TABLE/GOOGLE_CALENDAR/README.txt

 then run quickstart.py in python3 in the cmd line (to test your account authorization): python3 quickstart.py

-IMPORTANT: DEPENDENCIES:
-make sure you have all the dependencies set up, SPECIFICALLY in python3!! they are: github pygithub - pip install PyGithub
-__future__
-datetime
-json
-pickle
-os.path
-googleapiclient.discovery
-google_auth_oauthlib.flow
-google.auth.transport.requests

-GITHUB ACCESS: IN CODE
-Set github access token- make sure you can access joel's repo and make and access token through github account This code gets the github repo and the gets each issue that has been raised in it Using the title in these issues it gets the files within the repo, parses the json and creates an event dictionary that is passed into the create event file

 CREATE EVENT: IN THE CODE
 Make sure you're set up properly!! there's a reason this file is called README To create an event, edit the createEvent file (like it's a json)